sphinx-gallery/sphinx-gallery/doc/advanced_configuration.rst

 .. code-block:: python

     sphinxgallery_conf = {
-        # path where to store your example linker templat
+        # path where to store your example linker templates
         'mod_example_dir'     : 'modules/generated',

         # Your documented modules.
 You can use a string or a list of strings